hackforla/peopledepot/docs/contributing.md

 ## Testing

-1. Run all tests from the project root
+To run all tests, run the following command from the project root:

     ```bash
     ./scripts/test.sh
     ```

+Note: This test script is also run automatically when the `./scripts/pre-commit-check.sh`is command is run.

 ## Linting and autoformatting